Yuichiroh/palette_keyboard/README.md

 # Palette Keyboard

-Palette Keyboard is a split keyboard with two rotary encoders that have a unique mechanical layout; the row and column staggerd layouts are integrated.
+Palette Keyboard is a split keyboard with two rotary encoders having a unique mechanical layout; the row and column staggerd layouts are integrated.
-- Key layout is optimized as you can easily move around your index fingers in a circular motion.
+- The key layout is optimized as you can easily move around your index fingers in a circular motion.
 - You can type the most bottom-outside keys with chop actions.
 You may want to place tab and shift-tab for these positions.
 - By default, you can swith two input modes of the encoders: page scrolling mode and Lightroom mode.
   - Page scrolling mode: left -> horizontal scroll, right -> vertical scrolling